redis/redis-doc/commands/info.md

 *   `errorstat_XXX`: `count=XXX`

+If the server detects that this section got flooded with too many errors, it'll get disabled, show a single `ERRORSTATS_DISABLED` error, and print the errors to the server log.
+This can be reset by `CONFIG RESETSTAT`.

 The **sentinel** section is only available in Redis Sentinel instances.
 It consists of the following fields:

 *   `sentinel_masters`: Number of Redis masters monitored by this Sentinel instance